 It can take ten years to appear, at which time, it kills the aboveground part of the tree.
-The roots survive, but they store the fungus, meaning any new shoots the roots put up will experience the same problem.
+The roots survive but they store the fungus, meaning any new shoots the roots put up will experience the same problem.
 So how can you go about planting American chestnut trees?
 First of all, the fungus is native to the eastern United States.
 If you live elsewhere, you should have better luck, although it’s not guaranteed the fungus won’t also strike there.

 Another option is to plant hybrids that have been crossed with Japanese or Chinese chestnuts, close relatives that are much more resistant to the fungus.
 If you’re really serious, the American Chestnut Foundation is working with growers both to fight the fungus and to form new breeds of American chestnut that are resistant to it.